nikist97/Python-DataStructures/README.md

     print(element)
 # keep in mind that the iterator uses stack.pop() to get the next element, hence
 # after the iteration is over the stack would be empty

+stack.remove(element) # removes the element from the stack
+# raises a TypeError if the stack has a specified type for elements and the argument is not of that type
+# raises a KeyError if the stack doesn't contain the element specified as argument
 ```

 <br> <br>